-This EnerFAQs explains the role of the Alberta Energy Regulator (AER) in landowner-company agreements, commitments, and conditions in oil and gas development and a companion to EnerFAQs Proposed Oil and Gas Development: A Landowner’s Guide; the two should be read together.
+This EnerFAQs explains the role of the Alberta Energy Regulator (AER) in landowner-company agreements, commitments, and conditions in energy development.
+The EnerFAQ Proposed Oil and Gas Development: A Landowner’s Guide should be read with this document.

-Each year in Alberta, private landowners enter into agreements with oil and gas companies that allow for the construction and operation of oil and gas projects on their lands.
-In the majority of cases, landowner-company agreements are clear and each party understands its rights and responsibilities.
-Occasionally, misunderstandings arise in regard to these private agreements, and the parties seek the AER’s assistance in resolving their concerns through the AER’s Alternative Dispute Resolution (ADR) program.
+Each year in Alberta, private landowners enter into agreements with energy resource development companies that allow for the construction and operation of energy resource projects on their lands.
+In most cases, landowner-company agreements are clear, and each party understands its rights and responsibilities.
+Occasionally, misunderstandings arise about these private agreements, and the parties seek the AER’s assistance in resolving their concerns through the AER’s Alternative Dispute Resolution (ADR) program.

 - How are agreements between landowners and companies negotiated?

 - What is a condition?